cloudevents/spec/protobuf-format.md

 ### 2.4 Relation to CloudEvents JSON format:

 All proto3 messages have a standard JSON form.
-The standard JSON of this protobuf format is not compatible from the official [CloudEvents JSON encoding](CE_JSON_ENCODING) at the time of writing.
+The standard JSON of this protobuf format is not compatible from the official [CloudEvents JSON encoding][CE_JSON_ENCODING] at the time of writing.
 A service that supports the standard protobuf JSON encoding as well as the official CloudEvents JSON encoding will end up supporting two different JSON encodings.

 Below are a few examples of the proto3 JSON.